 Amend(0)

-Let's understand cost can occur in more than just in the form of money/expenditure.
-Time spent on activities that could be done in shorter time is a cost.
+Let's understand that costs can occur in more than just the form of money or expenditure.
+Time spent on activities that could be done in a shorter time is a cost.
 The opportunity missed is a cost.
 The dissatisfaction caused in an employee is also a cost in a way.

-Let's take a simple function - Recruitment.
-Big firms could be spending anywhere between thousands to Lakhs in paying the consultants.
+Let's take a simple function - recruitment.
+Big firms could be spending anywhere between thousands to lakhs in paying consultants.
 However, a lot of hot resumes can be received from the organization's own careers section.
 But that's rather an underrated part of the website.

 The cost of recruitment can also be significantly decreased by using less expensive ways of employee engagement and satisfaction.
 Every new recruit brings with it the cost of onboarding, the cost of time just to learn the system and processes, and much more.

-This is just a perspective, which while diving deep into can help in significant cost savings.
+This is just a perspective, which, when explored deeply, can help in significant cost savings.

 From India, Jaipur